ACMRecSys/rsss2023/content/home/registration.md

 **NB:** Travel support will be offered in the form of reimbursement.
 Should you be granted funding, you will need to register for the school and book/pay for travel and accommodation first and submit receipts afterwards.

 **Visa invitation letters:** Visa invitation letters can be requested when registering.
-Not that current waiting time for a visa is up to three months.
+Note that current waiting time for a visa is up to three months.

 **Registration**